JetBrains/teamcity-documentation/topics/reporting-issues.md

 Once the properties are added, the server will start taking the thread dumps.
 All the thread dumps will be stored under the `<[TeamCity Home](teamcity-home-directory.md)>/logs/threadDumps-<date>` directory.

-### Collecting CPU Profiling Data on Server

-If you experience degraded server performance and the TeamCity server process is producing a large CPU load, take a CPU profiling snapshot and send it to us accompanied with the detailed description of what you were doing and what your system setup is.
-You can take CPU profiling and memory snapshots by installing the [server profiling plugin](https://plugins.jetbrains.com/plugin/8979-server-profiling) and following the instructions on the plugin page.

-Here are some hints to get the best results from CPU profiling:
-* after starting the server, wait for some time to allow it to "warm up".
-This can take from 5 to 20 minutes depending on the data volume that TeamCity stores.
-* when a CPU usage increase is found on the server, try to indicate what actions cause the load.
-* start CPU profiling and repeat the action several times (5 — 10).
-* capture a snapshot.
-* archive the snapshot and send it to us including the description of the actions that cause the CPU load.

 ### Agent Thread Dump

 It is recommended that you take an agent thread dump from the Web UI: go to the Agent page, __Agent Summary__ tab, and use the __Dump threads on agent__ action.